 Eric Wm.
-Ruschky, a retired AUSA, is the author of a set of regularly updated
+Ruschky is the author of a set of regularly updated

 Fourth Circuit criminal instructions and annotations, Pattern Jury Instructions for Federal Criminal Cases, District of South Carolina.
 The current version (March 2018) is

-posted on the Web site of the District of South Carolina, and indexed on trialdex.
+posted on the District of South Carolina Web site, and indexed on trialdex.

-Fourth Circuit are also widely used, but are not on the Internet, and consequently are not indexed here (they may be purchased in book or CD format).
+Fourth Circuit is also widely used, but are not posted on the Internet, and consequently are not indexed here.

-Are the 1987 Federal Judicial Conference instructions indexed on trialdex?
+Are the Judicial Conference instructions indexed on trialdex?